dmadole/MiniDOS-del/readme.md

-# Elf/OS Delete
+# MiniDOS-del

-> [!NOTE]
->This repository has a submodule for the include files needed to build it.
-You can have these pulled automatically if you add the  --recurse option to your git clone command.

-This is a delete utility for Elf/OS 4 or earlier, able to delete single files, or all the files in a directory (but nor recursively).
+This is a delete utility for Mini/DOS, able to delete single files, or all the files in a directory (but nor recursively).
 The usage is:
 ```
 del [-v] [-d] source target
 ```